OfirYemini/GameServer/readme.md

 # Game Server - README

 ## Overview
 This project implements a game server following clean architecture principles.
+Application\Infrastructure\Core(Domain) should be seperated to projects but because the solution is small I kept it simple.
 The solution is designed for scalability and maintainability, leveraging Redis for notifications and ensuring data consistency with transactions and optimistic locking.

 ---